python-screen-builder/python-screen-builder/README.md

 ## Version 8.0 Changes
 - fix import / export to use current file
 - fix Screen to use _layout instead of layout
-- fix Button to use on_state( ) - button stayed down if pressed and mouse moved out of bounds
+- fix Button widget state ( button bounds )

 <!--
 **python-screen-builder/python-screen-builder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.